Did You Know?

 King Nebuchadnezzar made a golden image (some believe of himself) that was 90′ high and 9′ wide (Dan 3:1).

-Nehemiah had a brother named Hanani (Neh 7:2).
+It appears that Nehemiah had brothers (Neh 1:2).
+One was named Hanani (Neh 7:2).

 Both Joab and Amasa were commanders of David’s army.
 They were also his nephews (1 Chr 2:15-17).